Average-Distortion Sketching: Introduction

 \subsection{Our Contributions}

-\paragraph{Average-Distortion Sketch.} Our main result is an average-distortion sketching algorithm for $\ell_p$.
-Our space-approximation tradeoffs are provably impossible for both (i) sketching $\ell_p$ in the worst-case, as well as (ii) average-distortion embeddings from $\ell_p$ to $\ell_1$.
+\paragraph{Average-Distortion Sketch.} Our main result is an average-distortion sketching algorithm for $\ell_p$ for $p > 2$.
+Importantly, our space-approximation tradeoffs are provably impossible for both (i) sketching $\ell_p$ with $p > 2$ in the worst-case, as well as (ii) average-distortion embeddings from $\ell_p$ to $\ell_1$.
 Thus, average-distortion sketching strictly generalizes these two notions and admits significantly better algorithms.
-As we will show, the relaxed guarantee of average-distortion sketching compared to worst-case sketching is still enough to obtain improved algorithms for approximate nearest neighbor search.
+As we will show, the relaxed guarantee of average-distortion sketching compared to worst-case sketching gives improved algorithms for approximate nearest neighbor search under $(\R^d, \ell_p)$ when $p > 2$.